aarongable/forum/SCWG-charter.md

    * URL or other evidence demonstrating that it provides updates for its membership-qualifying software product at least every 6 months;

-   * URL to its statement requiring Certificate Issuer compliance with the TLS Baseline Requirements;
+   * URL to its RFC 3647-formatted root program requirements which requires Certificate Issuer compliance with the TLS Baseline Requirements;

-   * URL for its list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from a TLS certificate to a CA certificate in such list; and
+   * URL for its list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from a TLS certificate to a CA certificate in such list;

-   * URL or other evidence explaining its process for adding or removing a CA certificate from such list.
+   * URL or other evidence explaining its process for adding or removing a CA certificate from such list; and

+   * URL for its Certificate Transparency Log.

 **(d)**  There is a mandatory six-month probationary period during which an Applicant must attend at least 30% of all SCWG teleconferences and at least one SCWG face-to-face meeting (either physically or virtually).
 After successful completion of the mandatory probationary period and meeting all requirements of section 3(a) or 3(b), an Applicant may become a Voting Member, if the SCWG determines by consensus among the Members during a Meeting or Teleconference, or upon the request of any Member, by a Ballot among the Members, that the Applicant meets the requirements of section 3(a) or 3(b).
 Acceptance by consensus shall be determined, or a Ballot of the Members shall be held, as soon as the Applicant indicates that it has presented all information required and has responded to all follow-up questions from the SCWG and the Member has complied with the requirements of Section 5.5 of the CA/Browser Forum Bylaws.